Task Analysis for a Laparoscopic Transperitoneal Radical Nephrectomy

 28. The renal vessels should be individually dissected

-29. The renal vein is dissected, taking care with the lumbar veins that drain posterior to the vessel.
+29. The renal vein is dissected, taking care of the lumbar veins that drain posterior to the vessel.

 30. The left adrenal vein is preserved if the ipsilateral adrenal gland is not removed.